 Land and construction-in-progress are not depreciated.
-The other tangible and intangible property, plant, equipment, and right-to-use leased assets of the District are depreciated using the straight line method over the following estimated useful lives.
+Property, plant, equipment of the District are depreciated using the straight line method over the following estimated useful lives.

-Class Life in Years
+Life Class in Years

-Buildings and Improvements 7-50

-Machinery and Equipment 5-20
+Buildings and Improvements 7-50 Machinery and Equipment 5-20